zonca/zonca.dev/posts/2017-02-24-customize-your-python-environment-in-jupyterhub.md

 ---
+aliases:
+- /2017/02/customize-your-python-environment-in-jupyterhub
+categories:
+- ipython
+- jupyterhub
+date: 2017-02-24 12:00
 layout: post
+slug: customize-python-environment-jupyterhub
 title: Customize your Python environment in Jupyterhub
-date: 2017-02-24 12:00
-categories: [ipython, jupyterhub]
-slug: customize-python-environment-jupyterhub

 ---

 Usecase: You have access to a Jupyterhub server and you would like to install some packages but cannot use `pip install` and modify the systemwide Python installation.